raulalexe/crypto-market-watch/TELEGRAM_BOT_IMPLEMENTATION_SUMMARY.md

 - ✅ **Well Documented** - Complete documentation
 - ✅ **Tested & Validated** - Thorough testing completed

-The bot is ready for deployment and will provide users with real-time market alerts via Telegram, enhancing the overall user experience of the Crypto Market Monitor platform.
+The bot is ready for deployment and will provide users with real-time market alerts via Telegram, enhancing the overall user experience of the Crypto Market Watch platform.